-The M.Phil course in Early Modern History offers well-qualified graduates in History, the Humanities and the Social Sciences an introduction to research in the political, social, cultural and religious history of Ireland, Britain and Europe across the early modern period.
-This one-year course (or two years part-time) is designed to introduce students to a wide range of issues in, and approaches to, early modern history.
-It also provides students with training in research methods and skills.
-The course is built around Trinity College Library’s unparalleled resources for the period from the Reformation to the French Revolution.
-The course may also serve as an introduction to graduate study for students intending to pursue doctoral studies.
+The M.Phil. in Early Modern History introduces graduates in History, the Humanities and the Social Sciences disciplines to research in the political, social, cultural and religious history of Ireland, Britain and continental Europe across the Early Modern period.
+This one-year programme is designed to familiarise students with a wide range of issues in, and approaches to, Early Modern History while also providing students with a rigorous training in research methods and relevant skills.

-Introduction to the programme MPhil and P.Grad.Dip in Early Modern History by Dr. Joseph Clarke of the History Department at Trinity College Dublin
+Introduction to the Early Modern History programme by Dr. Joseph Clarke of the History Department at Trinity College Dublin.

 Number of Places15 Places